Professional executor consulting with clients about the role of an executor of an estate and estate administration

 Plan Ahead

-It is helpful to speak to your chosen executor while you are still alive.
+It is helpful to speak to your chosen executor of estate while you are still alive.
 Ensuring they know where your documents are and understand your wishes can make the process significantly smoother for your loved ones – removing uncertainty at an already difficult time.

 Do You Need a Professional Executor?